arashnm80/arashnm80.github.io/handbook/choice.md

-**limitation, exchange, sacrifice, uncertainty, probability, gamble, risk, fuck**
+**limitation, exchange, sacrifice, uncertainty, probability, gamble, risk, fuck, judgement call**

 > newton's third law, The only way of getting somewhere is to leave something behind.